Eternal Law: Plot

-Mr. Mountjoy (God, spoken of but never seen) sends two wing-bearing angels to Earth to help humans with their problems.
-Humans cannot see the angels' wings except in exceptional circumstances, like being close to death.
+Mr Mountjoy (God, spoken of but never seen) sends two wing-bearing angels to Earth to help humans with their problems.
+Humans cannot see the angels' wings except in exceptional circumstances, such as being close to death.
 Zak Gist (Samuel West) is an experienced angel, 14 billion years old (episode six), who has been to Earth before.
 Tom Greening (Ukweli Roach) is an angel still learning the ways of humans.
 It is decided that the pair can best help humans as barristers in York, England.
-In York they are met by Mrs. Sheringham (Orla Brady), an angel who became mortal to marry Billy, a human, but, was widowed; she arranges offices and accommodation with her at The Belfry.
+In York, they are met by Mrs Sheringham (Orla Brady), an angel who became mortal to marry Billy, a human, but, was widowed; she arranges offices and accommodation with her at The Belfry.
 She kept her old pair of wings in a trunk before throwing them into a river during the series.
 In court they cross paths with a fallen angel, Richard Pembroke (Tobias Menzies), who is also a barrister, usually prosecuting.
-In episode six, Richard's wings are seen - they are black.
-Zak also meets Hannah English, a woman with whom he is in love from one of his past visits to Earth, but who does not recognize him.
+In episode six, Richard's wings are seen: they are black.
+Zak also meets Hannah English, a woman with whom he is in love from one of his past visits to Earth, but who does not recognise him.

 The prime rule for the angels is non-interference in the free will of humanity.
 The angels are allowed to guide and comfort, but have powers to influence the human mind, which they must resist the temptation to use.
-Mr. Mountjoy, bothered by the number of angels choosing to interfere and the number of angels choosing to become mortal, may decide to remove all angelic guidance and comfort if Zak or Tom stray from the rules.
+Mr Mountjoy, bothered by the number of angels choosing to interfere and the number of angels choosing to become mortal, may decide to remove all angelic guidance and comfort if Zak or Tom stray from the rules.
 Zak believes this would eventually spell doom for humans.

 Production notes

-The series was filmed in York and the Cathedral you see the Angels standing on is York Minster.
-The location used to portray York Hospital in the series is in fact the city's Crown Court building, while a former private hospital (Purey Cust Nuffield Hospital) provides a location for Jerusalem Chambers.
+The series was primarily filmed in the York, mainly in and around York Minster, where the angels congregate.
+The location used to portray York Hospital in the series is York Crown Court, while a former private hospital Purey-Cust Lodge provides the location for Jerusalem Chambers.
 Mansion House serves as the location of the Crown Court in the series.
-Scenes are also filmed at Gray's Court and St William's College, both close to York Minster.
+Other York locations include Low Petergate, Stonegate, St Helen's Square, Gray's Court and St William's College.

+Filming was also done in other areas of Yorkshire such as Leeds, Wakefield, Kirklees, Selby and Richmondshire.
+Dewsbury Town Hall's foyers, corridors and court rooms were also used for filming.